 If you want to escape the hustle and bustle of daily life, there can perhaps be no finer place to stay than Torr na Locha.
 This is the place to come if you want a taste of island life as it has been lived for centuries (with all the creature comforts too), in a position with surrounds so stunning you will not want to leave - Torr na Locha sits within a working croft of 25 acres, with the land continuing the active crofting tradition still felt strongly in this corner of the island.
 The even better news is that this setting does not come at a compromise, for the house is comfortable and well furnished, with a pub, café and shop just a few miles away too.

 This detached long house has a great layout.
-Downstairs the living room has a multi fuel stove, great selection of games, DVD player and iPod docking station.
-The kitchen and dining area are well-equipped for self-catering purposes and also have direct access outside for outdoor dining on the picnic tables provided.
+Downstairs the living room has a multi fuel stove, great selection of games, DVD player.
+The kitchen and dining area have a new wood burning stove and seating area, great for pre-dinner drinks and chats with the chef.
+It is well-equipped for self-catering purposes and also has direct access outside for outdoor dining on the picnic tables provided.
 Families will love to congregate here for a picnic lunch on a sunny day.

 This is a comfortable, warm holiday cottage, which, during one of Mull's dramatic Atlantic storms, feels like a superb bolt hole.
 The cottage has PV panels in the grounds of the property, which help provide heating and electricity from a renewable source.
 The rocky coastline here is very dramatic and a walk along it is likely to be rewarded by many fossil finds as the area here is renowned for its fossilised leaf beds.
 Just five miles away is Kilvickeon beach - a delightful sandy bay, one of many to be discovered around the island's south west coast.

 The house occupies a commanding position at the entrance to Loch Scridain with the dramatic cliffs of the wilderness visible on the other side of the water.
 In front of the house, there's a beautiful pool filled with lily pads and frequented by local wildlife.
-This part of Mull is rich in marine life and dolphins are seen regularly during the summer months coming in and out of Loch Scridain to feed.
+This part of Mull is rich in marine life and regular dolphins and occasional whales have been seen during the summer months coming in and out of Loch Scridain to feed.

 A 15-minute drive from the house will bring you to Bunessan, where you can buy supplies, enjoy a good coffee and cake or have a meal out or a drink at the pub.
 The Ross of Mull is blessed with some of the most stunning beaches you can find, and some time exploring these comes highly recommended during your stay.
 A trip to Iona and one of the many boat trips departing from Fionnphort are also a must.